FADE IN AWARDS TRUE STORY/BIOPIC COMPETITION

 Submit Your Screenplay/Teleplay, Web Series or Short Film!

-Welcome to the all-new Fade In Awards, now in its 22nd year.
+Welcome to the Fade In Awards, now in its 26th year.
 We’ve created nine distinct contests for you to enter, specifically tailored to the genre or format of your project.
 Submit a script, web series or short film to the Fade In Awards True Story/Biopic Contest.
-With over twenty-one years experience discovering, mentoring and promoting emerging screenwriters and filmmakers to vital industry contacts, our winners have gone on to both sign with major Hollywood talent agencies ICM, UTA, CAA, WME and have their winning screenplay/teleplay made into feature films and television shows (e.g., The Blacklist, Hard Powder (2018), Blades of Glory, Adam, Office Christmas Party, If Only, Preston Tylk), and; win Academy Awards (Culture).
+With over twenty-five years experience discovering, mentoring and promoting emerging screenwriters and filmmakers to vital industry contacts, our winners have gone on to sign with major Hollywood talent agencies ICM, UTA, CAA, WME; write/direct top feature films and television shows (e.g., The Blacklist, The Marksman (2020), Cold Pursuit (2019), Blades of Glory, Adam, Your Honor (2021), Office Christmas Party, If Only, Preston Tylk), and; win Academy Awards (Culture).

 NBC's "The Blacklist" Executive Producer/Creator Jon Bokenkamp calls his decision to enter the Fade In Awards, “The most important moment in my career.”
 “When CBS Studios producer Todd Nelson encouraged me to submit, my inclination was to say, ‘No.’ I remember thinking there was no way I could afford it.
 But my script Preston Tylk won and got me an [CAA] agent.
 It was huge for me.”
 Bokenkamp went on to work with Angelina Jolie and Halle Berry on Taking Lives and Perfect Stranger, respectively.

 The Fade In Awards deliver by working closely with Grand Prize winners to make sure their contest submission gives them the best chance at launching their filmmaking career.
 That’s why Hollywood’s A-list buyers and reps call the Fade In Awards one of the best screenplay contests and short film competitions in the world.